 One of the privileges of itinerant Christian ministry is staying with other Christians in their homes.
 Helen and I recently had six weeks of rich fellowship in the homes of English Christian friends.

 As we travelled from home to home, we experienced an enormous variety of household rules and culture.
 Each household operates on a different schedule, with its own distinctive way of operating.

-Nowhere is this more pronounced than in how each household raises its children – from the laid back informal approach to the more rigid rule based regime.
-For some families there is a clear way to do everything while others families are always on an experimental journey -making it up as they go along.
+Nowhere is this more pronounced than in how each household raises its children – from the laid-back informal approach to the more rigid rule-based regime.
+For some families there is a clear way to do everything while other families are always on an experimental journey -making it up as they go along.
 Some teenagers are taught the value of money by taking part time jobs and other teenagers are taught the value of fun and pleasure by being freed from gainful employment.
 Some families have all the latest electronic gadgets and toys while others seem positively Luddite in their commitment to reading and jigsaws.
 In some families children address us formally by surname, others used our Christian names and still others used some term of affectionate respect like ‘uncle and aunty’ as if we are part of their extended family.

 There are a myriad books on parenting in Christian and non-Christian bookshops.
 Many of these follow the latest fad – in some ways like diet books.
 Most of them, again like diet books, provide the reader with more guilt than useful advice.

 There are courses and books that imply, if not state, the necessity to raise children by their particular method.
 Failing to do so seems sinful and complying seems to assure that your child will grow up to be free of the problems of youth and will certainly become Christian in their adulthood.
 Life is not so simple!